LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-live-chat.md

 This is expected behaviour

-## Why are engagement windows opening blank?
-Why don’t embedded buttons display in Internet Explorer?
+## Why are engagement windows opening blank and embedded buttons are not displaying in Internet Explorer?

 ### Cause: